Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In order to understand the question of whether it is possible to eat cherries with gout, which has been discussed for several years by both doctors and patients, we should at least outline in general terms the two most important points - the metabolism of organic acids in the body, as well as the ratio of diets for gout and acid alkaline homeostasis (pH level).
+To understand the question of whether it is possible to eat cherries with gout, which has been discussed for several years by both doctors and patients, it is necessary to at least in general terms dwell on two most important points - the metabolism of organic acids in the body, as well as the relationship between diet for gout and acid-base homeostasis (pH level).

-By the way, between physiologists and nutritionists do not stop long-standing disputes over the so-called alkalizing of blood, especially relevant for people suffering from gout.
-So, according to the basics of physiology, what you eat or drink has very little effect on blood pH.
-The level of acidity in a healthy person in the "automatic regime" is regulated by a complex biochemical system.
-And in the blood with normal acidity (pH 7.34-7.45) there are hydroxy acids (citrate, isocitrate, oxaloacetate, 2-oxoglutaric, fumaric, etc.), which provide the most important process of amino acid metabolism, as well as alpha-ketopropionic (pyruvic) acid and the purine derivative is uric acid.
+By the way, physiologists and nutritionists have been arguing for many years about the so-called alkalization of blood, which is especially relevant for people suffering from gout.
+According to the basics of physiology, what you eat or drink has very little effect on the pH of the blood.
+The level of its acidity in a healthy person is “automatically” regulated by a complex biochemical system.
+And in blood with normal acidity (pH 7.34-7.45), there are oxyacids (citrate, isocitrate, oxaloacetate, 2-oxoglutaric, fumaric, etc.), which provide the most important process of amino acid metabolism, as well as alpha-ketopropionic (pyruvic) acid and a purine derivative - uric acid.

 Benefits of cherries for gout: cations K, Ca, Mg, Na

-Benefits of cherries for gout: anthocyanins
+Benefits of Cherries for Gout: Anthocyanins